April 6-7, 2017, Israel

 At each video there was a point, a key point easily missed by the novice, where the attacker, who will clearly be determined, will be able to withdraw his weapon or redirect his attack.

-Those little backward slaps are not effective and will not cause the determined attacker to let go. (yet on the video they look effective and are accepted like Gospel, hmm)
+Those little backward slaps are not effective and will not cause the determined attacker to let go. (yet on the video they look effective and are accepted like Gospel)

 All the video clips were filled with similar ideas.
 In one, a knife threat, the defender squeezes the knife on his chest.
-That is good but not the way it is shown.
-The way it is shown the determined knife man can easily simply pull down and retrieve his knife while cutting the victim/defender.
+The way it is shown the determined knife man can easily pull down and retrieve his knife while cutting the victim/defender.

 If that were not bad enough the following part is to go in the wrong direction, one that allows the attacker a great deal of freedom of movement.
-I froze/paused the video at a point (easily missed when viewing it full speed) and at that point the attacker is in a powerful position to take his arm back while the defender is all over the place with a very weak grip and no control.
+I paused the video at a point (easily missed when viewing it full speed) where the attacker is in a powerful position to take his arm back while the defender has a very weak grip and no control.

 Now anything can work some of the time for some people, but is that our goal?

 No, our goal is a Krav Maga for all of the people all of the time that will work as much as possible.
 (There is no perfection in this life and there has never been a perfect man or a perfect system of self defense, deal with it).
-But we work for the common good, to bring as much good to as many people as possible, from all walks of life.
+But we work for the common good, to bring as much good to as many people as possible.